All Episodes

 I'll get back to this issue of Judge Moore in just a minute.

-And uh also we have Haraldo Rivera, Jonathan Gillam, uh the gobby one, Katie Hopkins.
+And also, we have Geraldo Rivera, Jonathan Gillum, the gobby one, Katie Hopkins.

 We have the latest on Uranium One and the latest on the dossier issue.

-The Republicans in the Congress took a pair of steps today to drive their tax reform bill, and you have a key committee now approved the tax package uh after some last minute changes while Republican Senators uh made public their details.
+And you have a key committee now approve the tax package after some last-minute changes while Republican senators made public their details.

-Now the downside of what the Senate is doing here is that you know they're now talking about a delay in the implementation of the lower corporate tax rate until 2019.
+Now, the downside of what the Senate is doing here is that they're now talking about a delay in the implementation of the lower corporate tax rate until 2019.

 Well, 2019 doesn't help anybody out.